 - Getting dedicated or virtual server can be more comfortable than building your own

 - Trade off is trusting a third party - server provider

 - Because of the required storage size for full node, the price of a rented server might get high

 - Own hardware

 - An option to buy preconfigured machines

-- You have to physically prepare, maintain, and potentially troubleshoot the machine
+- You have to physically prepare, maintain, and potentially troubleshoot the machine and networking

 All clients support major operating systems - Linux, MacOS, Windows.
 This means you can run nodes on regular desktop or server machines with the operating system (OS) that suits you the best.
 Make sure your OS is up to date to avoid potential issues and security vulnerabilities.